dgrah50/rx-trader/README.md

 --

+## Tick-to-Trade Path
+1. **Tick ingestion & normalization** – `FeedManager` fans in Binance, Hyperliquid, sentiment, and historical/backtest feeds.
+Every raw payload is parsed, symbol IDs are normalized via the market‑structure package, and redundant ticks are eliminated (sequence+timestamp guards) before hitting the hot observable.
+2. **Signal + fair value generation** – Strategies subscribe to the normalized tick stream (plus optional secondary feeds) and compose DSL operators such as `priceSeries`, `sma`, `rollingZScore`, `pairSpread`, and `cooldown`.
+The result is a deterministic stream of `StrategySignal` objects describing desired exposure deltas plus telemetry (alpha, confidence, diagnostics).
+3. **Exit engine overlay** – Positions, PnL, microstructure, and risk projections replayed from the event store feed into the `ExitEngine`.
+Time stops, TP/SL sigma bands, trailing stops, fair‑value reversion, and portfolio overrides emit `exitIntent` events that share the same downstream path as entry intents.
+4. **Intent shaping & risk** – `IntentBuilder` turns signals/exits into trade intents (side, quantity, edge) and tags them with references (strategy ID, feed timestamp, analytics).
+Pre‑trade risk modules clamp positions, enforce notional caps, per‑venue throttles, leverage budgets, and configurable margin constraints.
+Rejected intents turn into structured events (reason codes like `throttle`, `margin`, `maxPosition`).
+5. **Execution** – The execution manager merges approved intents with per‑venue fee curves, maker/taker preference, and mode (live vs. dry run).
+It publishes serialized orders to venue adapters (REST/WS for Binance/Hyperliquid) or the paper adapter.
+Acks/fills are observed immediately; retries/backoffs live inside each adapter with jittered reconnects so the pipeline never blocks.
+6. **Feedback loop** – Orders, fills, rejects, and balance delta events feed portfolio/risk projections, the dashboard, CLI telemetry (`rx status`), and alerting sinks.
+Benchmarks (`rx bench`) wrap the entire loop—JSON parse → signal → intent → risk → execution serialize → (mock) venue ack—to measure tick‑to‑trade latency distributions while optionally forcing persistence flushes.

+The entire flow runs in one Bun process; observables keep the codepath hot, while dedicated workers handle I/O that would otherwise stall the event loop.

+--

+## Persistence & Replay
+- **Shared-memory queue** – The runtime never blocks on database writes.
+Every intent/order/fill/log gets appended to a `SharedArrayBuffer` ring buffer.
+When it nears capacity the pipeline emits a warning and (optionally) falls back to inline writes.
+- **Persistence worker** – `scripts/persistence-worker.ts` drains the queue in its own Bun Worker, batches events, and writes them through the selected driver (default SQLite via `rxtrader.sqlite`; memory for tests; Postgres remains available for legacy runs).
+Because the worker runs outside the main thread, DB fsyncs and migrations no longer inflate tick‑to‑trade latency.
+- **Event store** – `packages/event-store` defines the append/read API, stream categories (`tick`, `signal`, `intent`, `order`, `fill`, `snapshot`, `analytics`), migrations (Drizzle), and projection helpers.
+Append latency, queue depth, and worker health are exposed via the `/metrics` endpoint for Prometheus/Grafana.
+- **Projections & snapshots** – `buildProjection` describes how to fold events into portfolio, PnL, trade journal, and balance views.
+Snapshots are emitted periodically and on clean shutdown; replay on startup hydrates the latest state before the first tick arrives.
+CLI commands (`rx snapshot:positions`, `rx recover:positions`, `rx replay`) reuse the same code paths for maintenance and DR.
+- **Backtests & demos** – Historical runs use the exact event flow: when `rx backtest` replays a dataset, it still produces intents/orders/fills that append to the store and can be inspected via the dashboard or CLI.
+The `env:demo` command seeds SQLite, spawns the persistence worker, and makes the dashboard consume projections built off the stored events—no hidden mocks.
+- **Control-plane & UI** – `/positions`, `/pnl`, `/trades`, `/events`, and the SSE feeds simply read projections or tail the append log.
+Because every view is a replay, any drift between metrics (dashboard vs. CLI vs. logs) signals a real data issue, not divergent code paths.

+Persistence is therefore part of the production contract: if an event hits risk/execution, it is durably recorded, replayable, and visible through the control plane.

+--

 ## Packages
 - `packages/core` – Domain schemas (Zod) and constants for ticks, orders, events, portfolio, time.
 - `packages/feeds` – Live WebSocket adapters (Binance, Hyperliquid) and a sentiment/demo feed.